geodeepak/Seismolive/What's-New-in-ObsPy-1.0.md

 ![Logo](http://i.imgur.com/EnyL91L.png)

-### Rewritten SAC module, `SACTrace` replaces `SacIO`
+### Rewritten SAC module

+The ObsPy SAC plugin has been rewritten, resulting in two changes in `obspy.read` and `Stream/Trace.write` using SAC files, and significant changes in the lower-level handling.

+**Changes in `obspy.read`**

+1. The new SAC module will preserve the original `iztype` and reference time (if found in `Trace.stats.sac`), thus also preserving any existing relative time headers (e.g. travel-time picks).
+This better supports round-trip SAC file processing.
+The previous SAC module generally produced `iztype = ib` SAC files without checking the previous header `iztype`, which had the possibility of producing invalid relative time headers.
+2. `obspy.read` does not put unset SAC headers into `trace.stats.sac` unless `debug_headers=True` is set.
+This is a change in default behavior.

+**`SACTrace` replaces `SacIO`**

-The old `obspy.sac.sacio` has be rewritten and recycled into a new `obspy.io.sac` module, and the old `SacIO` class is replaced by the `SACTrace` class, which provides a simplified I/O interface, more flexible reference time and relative-time header handling, and better support for round-trip SAC file processing.
+The recommended way of reading and writing SAC files is still using `obspy.read`, but users of `obspy.sac.SacIO` will need to be aware of changes.
+The old `obspy.sac.sacio` has be rewritten and recycled into a new `obspy.io.sac` subpackage, and the old `SacIO` class is replaced by the `SACTrace` class, which provides a simplified I/O interface and more flexible reference time and relative-time header handling.

-**Simplified I/O interface**

 The previous `SacIO` I/O methods, `ReadSacFile`, `ReadSacHeader`, `ReadSacXY`, `ReadSacXYHeader`, `WriteSacBinary`, `WriteSacHeader`, and `WriteSacXY` are replaced by just two methods: `SACTrace.read` and `SACTrace.write`.
 Reading and writing of header-only vs. full-file, ASCII vs. binary, and big vs little-endian byte order are controlled by keywords in these two methods.
 Additionally, producing a `SACTrace` instance from a file does not require initializing an empty class instance first, as was required by `SacIO`.